The "bi-fuel": the Brazil defends bioethanol.

-The surge in oil prices is changing the behavior of Brazilian consumers looking for alternatives to the gasoline car and are increasingly opting for "bi-fuel" vehicles (petrol / alcohol).
+The soaring price of oil changes the behavior of Brazilian consumers looking for alternatives to gasoline car and opting more for vehicles "dual fuel" (gasoline / alcohol).

-In September, one car in three marketed in Brazil (32%) was already bi-fuel or "flex fuel", against 4,3% only in 2002, said the association of car manufacturers (Anfavea).
+In September, one in three cars sold in Brazil (32%) was already bi-fuel or "flex fuel" against 4,3 2002% only, said the Association of Car Manufacturers (Anfavea).

 This new technology allows a vehicle to run only on gasoline, only with alcohol (ethanol, a biofuel from sugar cane-based), or a mixture of both.